Dollar resumes climb as investors bid for safety

 Analysts said the euro may also be faltering due to rebalancing by forex reserve managers stocking up on dollars.

-The dollar was up 0.5% against the euro on Friday at $1.8060, putting it on course for a 3% gain over the week..
-It was also up 0.5% against a basket of currencies.
+The dollar was up 0.5% against the euro on Friday at $1.8060, putting it on course for a 3% gain over the week.
+EUR=EBS.
+It was also up 0.5% against a basket of currencies =USD.

 As lockdowns continue, the economic impact of the epidemic is becoming more marked, with purchasing managers’ indexes across the euro zone and Britain on Friday showing a slump in business activity.